signaldatascience/R-curriculum/src/week2/day1/resampling.md

 We'll be covering **resampling** in this lecture using aggregated data from Andrew Gelman's [speed dating dataset](http://andrewgelman.com/2008/01/21/the_speeddating_1/).

-Check `speedDatingSimple.csv` for the data and `Speed Dating Data Key.doc` for an explanation of the variables; the data has been aggregated on the level of each person being rated, so each row corresponds to a particular person's average ratings by their partners (on five different scales) as well as their self-ratings of interest in 17 different activities.
+Check `speedDatingSimple.csv` for the data and `speed-dating-info.txt` for an explanation of the variables; the data has been aggregated on the level of each person being rated, so each row corresponds to a particular person's average ratings by their partners (on five different scales) as well as their self-ratings of interest in 17 different activities.

 In machine learning in general, we have the problem of [overfitting](http://machinelearning.subwiki.org/wiki/Overfitting), where: